New Students - RN-BSN

 - Click the Student Profile Menu

 - Two weeks before classes begin, check your Blackboard for the “BOOT CAMP” that Dr. Kennedy posted for you.
-This is not mandatory; but, it contains two assignments that will count towards your NURS U350 class.
+This will count towards your NURS U350 class.
 This Boot Camp provides you with resources for your academic success and how to navigate Blackboard.

 - Refer to the USC Upstate financial aid information on the website for details about applying for or transferring financial aid to USC Upstate.
 Our federal school code is 006951.
 Use this code to submit your FAFSA at fafsa.ed.gov